GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/solutions.md

 1. Please be aware that the application's performance may be slow, particularly within the Quicklab environment.
 We recommend that users do not concurrently interact with the same app.
 1. If you encounter issues such as no response or an extremely slow response, please try submitting the query again.
 1. Movie suggestions are _intentionally_ not saved.
 This functionality will be fixed in Challenge 2.
-1. The app's vector search functionality works best with *genre*-based (semantic) queries, which leverages its vector search capabilities to find relevant recommendations efficiently.
-Queries based on specific *ratings* (are not semantic) are less suited for this vector approach.
-For any query, the *retriever* fetches potential results.
-However, with *rating* queries, the vector search often retrieves many irrelevant movies that must then be filtered out by the RAG portion of the application before being displayed.
-This is why there are fewer *rating* based results.
-The students only need to notice that there are fewer *rating*-based results than *genre*-based results.
-They will understand the reason behind this in a later challenge.

 ## Challenge 2: Exploring Monitoring dashboard